-IMPORTANT INFORMATION ABOUT APPLYING FOR SERVICES:
+IMPORTANT INFORMATION ABOUT APPLYING FOR SERVICES

 - Accommodations are not retroactive.
-If you are not sure if you'll need accommodations, it is better to have them in place should the need occur. - Accommodations can be requested at any point during the semester.
+If you are not sure if you'll need accommodations, it is better to have them in place should the need arise. - Accommodations can be requested at any point during the semester.
 However, it does take time to process the request and review documentation to determine the provision of accommodations.
 Don't wait until your test is days away.
-Please allow 10 Institutional working days to process your application after the DSS office has received all necessary documentation. - A prior history of accommodations in a previous academic environment is not a guarantee that accommodations would be granted.
-A prior history of accommodations without a demonstration of a current need does not in itself warrant the provision of similar accommodations. - For students that have a disability but do not wish to seek accommodations, we still encourage you to register with our office. - Self-disclosure of a disability is completely voluntary; however students wishing to request accommodations must self-disclose their disability and make a direct request for accommodations in DSS. - All information is confidential in DSS.
-Written consent by the student would be needed for information to be released. - Students must be officially approved for accommodations in order for DSS to provide accommodations. - An approved accommodation(s) at TTUHSC-EP is not a guarantee that an accommodation would be granted on board exams.
+Please allow 10 institutional working days to process your online Accommodations Request Form after the OAS office has received all necessary documentation. - A prior history of accommodations in a previous academic environment is not a guarantee that accommodations would be granted at TTUHSC El Paso.
+A prior history of accommodations without a demonstration of a current need does not in itself warrant the provision of similar accommodations. - For students who have a disability but do not wish to seek accommodations, we still encourage you to register with our office. - Self-disclosure of a disability is completely voluntary; however, students wishing to request accommodations must self-disclose their disability and make a direct request for accommodations with OAS. - All information is confidential in OAS.
+Written consent by the student would be needed for information to be released. - Students must be officially approved for accommodations in order for TTUHSC El Paso to provide accommodations. - An approved accommodation(s) at TTUHSC El Paso is not a guarantee that an accommodation would be granted on board exams.